Lincolnnus/Patient-Timeline-Node.js/README.md

 <code>routes/index.js</code>

-To make asyncronize api calls and efficient data updating, we used ajax for commnications between the client and the node server.The codes can be found in <code> public/javascripts/bindaas.js</code>
+To make asyncronize api calls and efficient data updating, we used ajax for commnications between the client and the node server.The codes can be found in

+<code> public/javascripts/bindaas.js</code>

 To make the data updating cleaner, we used a template engine named ejs(embeddedjs) for templating.
-The templetes can be found in public/templates.
+The templetes can be found in

+<code> public/templates.</code>

-Besides the ajax timeline view, we also used a simple view which reads the xml file and then render the whole page directly in the views/index.ejs and views/ccda/*
+Besides the ajax timeline view, we also used a simple view which reads the xml file and then render the whole page directly in the

+<code>views/index.ejs and views/ccda/*</code>

-For testing purposes, you may use the ccda files in the public/uploads/ folder.
+For testing purposes, you may use the ccda files in the

+<code>public/uploads/</code> folder.